How Backups Work

 When a backup run starts, kamal-backup does five things:

-backup_paths. - It creates a database backup using the database-native export tool:
+- It creates database backups using the database-native export tool:

 PostgreSQL uses

-pg_dump, MySQL/MariaDB usemariadb-dumpormysqldump, and SQLite usessqlite3 .backup. - It streams that database backup into restic and tags it with
+pg_dump, MySQL/MariaDB usemariadb-dumpormysqldump, and SQLite usessqlite3 .backup. - It streams each database backup into restic and tags it with

-The result is one database snapshot and one Active Storage file snapshot per run.
+The result is one database snapshot per database and one file snapshot per run.

 What gets backed up